BernieO/calcardbackup/README.md

        Do not compress backup folder
 -z | --zip
        Use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)

+NOTE:  Option '-f|--fetch-from-database' (introduced with calcardbackup 0.6.0) is set as
+       default for calcardbackup >= 0.8.0 and does not have to be passed to the script.
 ```

 ## nextcloud-snap users